tyilo/link_cut_tree/README.md

 A link/cut tree implemented in python.

-All link/cut tree operations on a node is prefixed with `lc_`.
+All link/cut tree operations on a node are prefixed with `lc_`.
-Other methods are splay operations on the auxiliary tree.
+Other methods are splay tree operations on the auxiliary tree.

-Supports the following operations in `O(log n)`:
+Supports the following operations in `O(log n)`, where `v` and `w` are nodes:

 - `v.lc_get_root()`
 - `v.lc_cut()`